enii040/economic_trends/index.md

 \
 **4. Inflation, GDP deflator (Annual %)**:
-   We created graphs showing inflation based on the **GDP deflator**, which offers a broader view of inflation by measuring price changes in the economy as a whole.\
+   We created graphs showing inflation based on the **GDP deflator**, which offers a broader view of inflation by measuring price changes in the economy as a whole\.

  <iframe src="Inflation(GDP deflator) - United States.html" width="100%" height="600" frameborder="0"></iframe>
  <iframe src="Inflation(GDP deflator) - Germany.html" width="100%" height="600" frameborder="0"></iframe>